mmbman/Katagiri/1986-10-31-Tiantai-Buddhism-Talk-1.md

 <p align="center"><b>This transcript is in rough draft stage.</b></p>

 <p align="center" style="font-style: italic">
-<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/historical-background" target="_blank">Listen to this talk on mnzencenter.org</a>
+<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/historical-background" target="_blank">Listen to this talk</a>
 </p>

 #### 0:00